nextflow-io/training/docs/basic_training/intro.md

 While a `process` defines _what_ command or `script` has to be executed, the executor determines _how_ that `script` is run in the target platform.

 If not otherwise specified, processes are executed on the local computer.
-The local executor is very useful for pipeline development and testing purposes, however, for real-world computational pipelines a high-performance computing (HPC) or cloud platform is often required.
+The local executor is very useful for workflow development and testing purposes, however, for real-world computational workflows a high-performance computing (HPC) or cloud platform is often required.

-In other words, Nextflow provides an abstraction between the pipeline’s functional logic and the underlying execution system (or runtime).
-Thus, it is possible to write a pipeline that runs seamlessly on your computer, a cluster, or the cloud, without being modified.
+In other words, Nextflow provides an abstraction between the workflow’s functional logic and the underlying execution system (or runtime).
+Thus, it is possible to write a workflow that runs seamlessly on your computer, a cluster, or the cloud, without being modified.
 You simply define the target execution platform in the configuration file.

 <figure markdown>